ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

 4. The Kafka provider publishes the event with the event ID header to the DLQ topic.
 5. We use the DLQ service to take a look at the failed event.
    - We learn the problem was actually a database issue that we've since fixed.
 6. We use the DLQ service to publish the event to the retry topic, sans event ID header.
-Instead, the DLQ service includes a special header with the original topic
-("users").
+Instead, the DLQ service includes a special header with the original topic ("users").
-7. The `NOS` encounters the republished event, this time from its dedicated retry topic.
+1. The `NOS` encounters the republished event, this time from its dedicated retry topic.
 The Kafka provider understands that the retry topic is special, so it obtains the topic field from the original topic header.
 If the retry event fails again, the old event ID would be misleading had we modified the event in the DLQ service.

-If the translator encounters no errors, the event ID is not needed and never created.
+If the translator encounters no errors, the event ID is not used (except for debug logging that might take place in `hexkit`).

 ### Event processing: